 Emergency Locator systems make use of the COSPAS-SARSAT satellite system, see the image.
 This system detects and locates distress beacons operating at 121.5 MHz (update: not anymore as of Feb 2009) and 406 MHz.

-EPIRB beacons with builtin GPS are usually called GPIRBs, for GPS Position Indicating Radio Beacon or Global Position Indicating Radio Beacon.
+EPIRB beacons with builtin GPS are usually called GPIRB, for GPS Position Indicating Radio Beacon or Global Position Indicating Radio Beacon.

 EPIRBS are mainly used in maritime applications and there are two models.
 One transmits an analog signal on 121.5 MHz.
 The other transmits a digital identification code on 406 MHz and a low power "homing" signal on 121.5 MHz.
 The 121.5 MHz model EPIRB is being fased out.